Oluwatobi-Mustapha/Oluwatobi-Mustapha/README.md

 **Specializing in Non-Human Identity, Policy-as-Code, and Multi-Cloud Governance.**

 My goal is simple: ensure the right people (and bots) have the right access, at the right time—without slowing down development.
-Instead of manually clicking buttons to grant permissions, I write code that automates security across **AWS, Azure, Google Cloud, and Kubernetes**.
+Instead of manually clicking buttons to grant permissions, I write code that automates security across **AWS, Azure and Kubernetes**.
 I build "frictionless" identity architectures that turn messy access rules into clean, scalable, and audit-ready code.

 ---